NextStepCreator/substrate_accords/accords.md

 Alpha does **not** assert:

-* how capacity should be allocated
+* how capacity is allocated
 * which costs are worthwhile
 * that regeneration is guaranteed
 * that intelligence, efficiency, continuity, or foresight prevent exhaustion